jethrocsau/jethrocsau.github.io/content/authors/admin/_index.md

 ## About Me

 Hey there!
-My name is Jethro and I'm a data-scientist and venture builder with a passion for develop interventions and prediction systems that combat drug-resistant pathogens and improve prediction of therapeutic resistant cell mutations.
+I'm a data-scientist and venture builder for interventions and prediction systems combating drug-resistant pathogens and therapeutic resistant cell mutations.

 Some projects I've worked on include: researching intervention methods tackling MDRO pathogens, de-novo peptide design for HIV using AlphaFold, infection surveillance mechanisms using IoT sensors and digital twins, and more.